Ktredway0128/nft-membership/README.md

 Only addresses included in the Merkle tree can mint during the whitelist phase.
 Each whitelisted address is limited to one whitelist mint.
 The Merkle root is configurable by the admin before the whitelist phase opens.
+Use the included generate-whitelist.js script to generate the root and verify proofs from any address list.

 MINT PRICING